apache/metron/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Have you written or updated unit tests and or integration tests to verify your changes?
 - [ ] If adding new dependencies to the code, are these dependencies licensed in a way that is compatible for inclusion under [ASF 2.0](http://www.apache.org/legal/resolved.html#category-a)?
+- [ ] Have you verified the basic functionality of the build by building and running locally with Vagrant full-dev environment or the equivalent?

 ### For documentation related changes:
 - [ ] Have you ensured that format looks appropriate for the output in which it is rendered by building and verifying the site-book?
 If not then run the following commands and the verify changes via site-book/target/site/index.html.